 An intensive approach allows our marriage counselors to get to the root of the problem and help you to save your marriage.
 Many couples that attend our Couples Therapy Intensive Retreats are in a significant amount of marital distress.
 Some have even filed for divorce.

 But you don’t have to choose.

 Your ‘State of the Union’ assessment will direct your clinician to which will best suit your situation.

-Another reason why we feel that our Intensives are particularly effective is that you both must complete a thorough assessment Instrument (The Big Big Book) before you arrive.
+Another reason we feel that our Intensives are particularly effective is that you both must complete a thorough assessment Instrument (The BIG BIG Book) before you arrive.

-The Big Big Book is perhaps the most comprehensive marital assessment tool ever designed.
+The BIG BIG Book is perhaps the most comprehensive marital assessment tool ever designed.
 Most couples therapists believe that you won’t bother preparing for a couples therapy intensive.
-They waste valuable time during the weekend collecting important information that they should have compiled and carefully studied beforehand.
+They waste valuable time during the weekend collecting valuable information that they should have compiled and carefully studied beforehand.

 In other words, while you’re preparing to see us…we’re also preparing to see you.

 Why the BIG BIG Book Is So Important